freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 Connect to the OPNSense web GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-If you have not already done so, boot the *Admin Workstation*.
+If you have not already done so, boot the Admin Workstation.

 #.
-Connect the *Admin Workstation* to the LAN interface.
+Connect the Admin Workstation to the LAN interface.
 You should see
    a popup notification in Tails that says "Connection Established".
 If you click
    on the network icon in the upper right of the Tails Desktop, you should see that the "Wired Connection" is active: